KalleEnberg/concurrency-challenge/README.md

 Your task is to run this project, use a dump tool and analyse the outcome.

+If you are using IntelliJ, you can use the built-in Profiler to achieve this.

+Some other options below (useful for example if connecting to remote servers etc):

 In your JDK you'll find jstack.
 Run the program, find the PID and execute the `jstack` command on that PID

     > ps -ef | grep concurrency.Blocking